The Latest: New details emerge about Trump rally shooting suspect

 Trump called Sunday for unity and resilience as shocked leaders across the political divide reacted to the shooting.

-The Secret Service said it killed the suspected shooter, who attacked from an elevated position outside the rally venue.
+The Secret Service said it killed the suspected shooter, who attacked from a rooftop of a nearby building outside the rally venue.

 Follow the AP's Election-2024 coverage at: https://apnews.com/hub/election-2024